BA (Hons)

 • Sustainability officer

 We continuously review the how we integrate the academic and employability content of the course to reflect changes and innovations in the graduate labour market.
-Students benefit from Goldsmiths’ dedicated Careers Service who can help you identify your career goals, review your CV or prepare you for interviews.
-In the Graduate Outcomes Survey (2017-18), nine out of 10 of Goldsmiths students go into work or further study after they graduate.
+Students benefit from Goldsmiths’ dedicated Careers Service, which can help you identify your career goals, review your CV or prepare you for interviews.

 Recent employers of Goldsmiths sociology graduates include the BBC, Big Issue North, Holocaust Educational Trust, Oxfam, Tate, and the civil service.
 They’re working as researchers, human rights campaigners, teachers, diversity officers, and producers.